ibm-cloud-docs/watsonxdata/known_issues.md

 ## Stats sync job remains stuck during execution
 {: #known_issue33503}

 Stats sync jobs may remain stuck during execution due to unknown conditions.
 When this occurs, users can check the logs to view the job status in the optimizer or Db2.
-If the job status is **NOTRECEIVED**, **NOTRUN**, or **UNKNOWN**, users must manually force delete the job and submit the next one in the queue.
+If the job status is **NOTRECEIVED**, **NOTRUN**, or **UNKNOWN**, users must manually force delete the job.

+After the stuck job is deleted:

+- If there are jobs currently in the **Queued** list, the first one will automatically move to **Active** and begin execution.
+- If no jobs are queued, users can manually submit a new job.

+**Status Definitions:**

 - **NOTRECEIVED**: The system did not receive a call for the given task ID.
 - **NOTRUN**: An error prevented the scheduler from invoking the task’s procedure.